-Tables 1, 2, 3, 4, and 5 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
+Tables 1, 2, 3, 4, 5, and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.
 Any violation of an AL, MCL, MRDL, or TT is asterisked.
 Additional information regarding the violation is provided later in this report.

-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (In a mo.)
-0 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) (In the year) 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive 0 Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (In the year) 0 (a) 0 Human and animal fecal waste
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) 0 0 1 positive monthly sample 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) 0 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) 0 0 (a) 0 Human and animal fecal waste